Barakar River

 The Barakar skirts the northern portion of Parasnath Hills, 1350 m above sea level, the highest hill in the region, located in Giridih district of Jharkhand and a centre of Jain pilgrimage.
+Barakar Rivers forms the boundary between West Bengal & Bihar (now Jharkhand).

 Floods

 The river flows in all fury during the rains in its upper reaches and has washed away two bridges constructed successively on the Grand Trunk Road.
 The great stone bridge across the river near Barhi, in Hazaribagh district, built around 1848, was washed away in 1913, after a fall of 10 in of rain in 24 hours.
 The narrow iron bridge, which was built to replace it, withstood the strains of troop movement during the Second World War, but gave way in 1946, with another great flood.
 A new bridge built in the 1950s has withstood the fury of the river.

 There is another bridge on the Grand Trunk Road, across the Barakar, connecting Barakar a neighbourhood in Asansol having the same name, in Bardhaman district of West Bengal with Chirkunda in Jharkhand.
 With heavy traffic in the heart of the coal belt, the bridge built in the mid-19th century is in need of repairs.
 A new bridge has been built, to the north, on the bypass running from Kalipahari in Asansol to Nirsa in Dhanbad district.

 The huge volume of monsoon water was carried down the valley and formerly created havoc with floods in the lower Damodar basin.
 Annual rainfall over the basin varies between 765 and 1607 mm with an average of 1200 mm of which 80 percent occurs during the monsoon season from June to September.
 In order to harness the river (along with the Damodar), the Damodar Valley Corporation (DVC) planned and implemented independent India's first multipurpose river valley project.
 The first dam of the project was constructed across the Barakar at Tilayia.